How to Write a Press Release Boilerplate in 5 Steps (+ Examples)

 Journalists who are interested in covering your story will reach out to you for more information and even to schedule an interview.
 So at the end of your boilerplate, add the contact information of the person responsible for responding to media inquiries, including the name, phone number, and email address.

-5. Review & Refine Your Boilerplate
+6. Review & Refine Your Boilerplate

 Finally, double-check your boilerplate before sending it out.
 Remember that it needs to be concise, clear, and compelling.
-To perfect it, you’ll probably need to read it through a few times, edit anything unnecessary or inaccurate, and add more colorful details where possible.
+To perfect it, you’ll probably need to read it through a few times, edit anything unnecessary or inaccurate, and add more relevant details where possible.
 Ideally, the entire boilerplate should be 100 words or less in length.

 It’s often difficult to edit your own writing, so ask a colleague or friend, or hire a professional editor to review it for you.
 A press release that is poorly written or riddled with errors makes your business appear unprofessional and is unlikely to get press coverage.
 If you plan to use a press release distribution service, choose one with a multi-tier editorial process that can help catch any mistakes, like Newswire.

 A good press release boilerplate is concise and easy to read so that journalists can quickly get an idea of what your company does.
 It should sound confident in tone, using words that pack a punch and accurately describe your company.
-It should also be up to date so that journalists have the most accurate information about your company.
+It should also be up to date so journalists have the most accurate information about your company.

-1. Darling: Industry Leadership Boilerplate
+1. Darling Ingredients, Inc.: Industry Leadership Boilerplate Example

 Darling Ingredients Inc. to Acquire Polish Rendering Company Miropasz